lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * All-0 fragment and not a full bitmap indicate that all the fragments have been sent in the current window.
 Since the sender is not obliged to send a full window, some fragment number not set in the local_bitmap may not correspond to losses.
-As the receiver does not know if the missing fragments are looses or normal missing fragments it sned s a local bitmap.
+As the receiver does not know if the missing fragments are lost or normal missing fragments, it sends a local bitmap.

 * All-1 fragment which indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission.

-If All-1 frag has not been received, the receiver expect a new window.
+If All-1 frag has not been received, the receiver expects a new window.
 It waits for the next fragment.
 If the window value has not changed, the received fragments are part of a retransmission.
 A receiver that has already received a frag should discard it (not represented in the state machine), otherwise it completes its bitmap.
-If all the bits of the bitmap are set to one, the receiver clear the bitmap and wait for the next window without waiting for a all-0 frag.
+If all the bits of the bitmap are set to one, the receiver clear the bitmap and wait for the next window without waiting for an all-0 frag.
 While the receiver waits for next window and if the window value is set to the next value, and all-1 fragment with the next value window arrived the receiver goes to error and abort the transmission, it drops the fragments.